Triffin v. Pomerantz Staffing Services, LLC

 |

-resembling the filed facsimile specimen.
-The rights and liability of Pomerantz and the
+a signature resembling the filed facsimile specimen.
+The rights and liability of

-bank governed by this contract were never triggered since the bank dishonored all the
+Pomerantz and the bank governed by this contract were never triggered since the bank

 Affirmed.